 Tying up at the quay, we followed the harbour master’s recommendations and hitched a ride into town to negotiate the repairs with a local shop, spending the next couple of days reprovisioning and recovering our land legs.
-With the gooseneck repaired we cast off at dusk to explore the lee side of the island, sailing close to the land while watching along our starboard rail as the slow volcanic lava oozed from Mauna Loa into the ocean, lighting up the darkness in a hissing cloud of steam, glowing red through the crystalline water as it piled on the bottom.
+Fitting the now repaired gooseneck onto the mast we cast off at dusk to explore the lee side of the island, sailing close to the land.
+Off our starboard beam the slow volcanic lava oozed from Mauna Loa into the ocean, lighting up the darkness with a hissing cloud of steam, glowing red through the crystalline water as it piled on the bottom.

 That afternoon we fetched the southern tip of the island and lost our breeze, proceeding north under power.
 The Kona Coast is steep-to and offers little in the way of anchorages, so with the last rays of a dying sun we entered Kealakekua Bay, a wide bight backed by the steep slopes of Mauna Loa, considered the sacred harbour of Lono, the Hawaiian fertility god.
 A small fishing village could be seen between the trees on the southern tip and at the other end was Captain Cook’s monument, on the spot where, two centuries earlier, he had been killed by angry natives.
 No other vessels were in the bay and we dropped the hook in 30 feet over sandy bottom, settling in for the night.